HenriHyttinen/Ai-assistant/README.md

 └── README.md
 ```

-**Note:** The AI Assistant is fully integrated into this project.
-All code runs from `/backend` and `/frontend` - there is no separate `ai-assistant` folder needed for running the application.
+**Note:** The folder name doesn't matter - you can clone it to any folder name.
+All code runs from `/backend` and `/frontend` relative to the project root.
+The database name (`numbers_dont_lie`) is just a name - it's not tied to the folder name.

 ### Frontend (React + Chakra UI)
 - Chakra UI for responsive design